jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_i_love_baseball.md

   </p>

   <p>
     I managed to avoid contact with baseball for decades.
 I got reintroduced to major league baseball by of way of doing a favor for my son who was stationed overseas in 1992 when the Atlanta Braves got hot and had made the playoffs.
 He asked if I would mind video-taping the playoff games for him and sending him the tapes.
 Neither Bob nor I was VCR-literate enough to do anything more than poke the tape in the machine and record, so we ended watching the games while taped.
-We became hopelessly hooked &mdash; the Otis Nixon catch, the Francisco Cabrera hit, the Sid Bream slide over home plate to win and the Braves "pile-on" that followed!!!
+We became hopelessly hooked&mdash;the Otis Nixon catch, the Francisco Cabrera hit, the Sid Bream slide over home plate to win and the Braves "pile-on" that followed!!!
 Wow...that was it and has been ever since.
   </p>

   <p>